cosmos/cosmos-sdk/docs/architecture/adr-031-typed-events.md

 ## Context

-Currently in the SDK, events are not properly organized (event data is defined in the handlers for each message) and are prone to inconsistencies.
-This makes customizing events difficult.
-In addition, they are difficult to consume.
-This proposal focuses on updating the events to use **typed events** in each module such that emiting and subscribing to events will be much more egrnomic.
-This will make use of the SDK to build event driven processes much easier and enable rapid development of things like relayers and automated transaction bots for SDK based chains.
-These types of bots enable will enable easy building of new features at exchanges, wallets, explorers, and defi protocols.
-IBC especially will benefit from this proposal.
+Currently in the SDK, events are defined in the handlers for each message, meaning each module doesn't have a cannonical set of types for each event.
+Above all else this makes these events difficult to consume as it requires a great deal of raw string matching and parsing.
+This proposal focuses on updating the events to use **typed events** defined in each module such that emiting and subscribing to events will be much easier.
+This workflow comes from the experience of the Akash Network team.

+[Our platform](http://github.com/ovrclk/akash) requires a number of programatic on chain interactions both on the provider (datacenter - to bid on new orders and listen for leases created) and user (application developer - to send the app manifest to the provider) side.
+In addition the Akash team is now maintaining the IBC [`relayer`](https://github.com/ovrclk/relayer), another very event driven process.
+In working on these core pieces of infrastructure, and integrating lessons learned from Kubernetes developement, our team has developed a standard method for defining and consuming typed events in SDK modules.
+We have found that it is extremely useful in building this type of event driven application.

+As the SDK gets used more extensively for apps like `peggy`, other peg zones, IBC, DeFi, etc... there will be an exploding demand for event driven applications to support new features desired by users.
+We propose upstreaming our findings into the SDK to enable all SDK applications to quickly and easily build event driven apps to aid their core application.
+Wallets, exchanges, explorers, and defi protocols all stand to benefit from this work.

+If this proposal is accepted, users will be able to build event driven SDK apps in go by just writing `EventHandler`s for their specific event types and passing them to `EventEmitters` that are defined in the SDK.

 The end of this proposal contains a detailed example of how to consume events after this refactor.